Core Theme 2: Environmentally Sustainable Intensification of Agricultural Systems

 Improving agricultural soil management

-Worldwide, fertile soil is being lost at the rate of 24bn tons a year, according to the United Nations backed Global Land Outlook (2017).
+According to the United Nations backed Global Land Outlook, fertile soil is being lost worldwide at the rate of 24 billion tons per year.
 Causes include salination (due to irrigation), too heavy machines on the fields, acidification (due to excessive use of fertilizers), depletion and erosion.
-Research groups and farmers have developed a number of good soil management practices to deal with some of these challenges, however, serious knowledge gaps exist.
+Research groups and farmers have developed a number of good soil management practices to deal with some of these challenges but, nevertheless, serious knowledge gaps exist.
 Various European regions lack accessible online soil maps that can give farmers and policymakers enough information.

 European and national funds

 To close the knowledge gaps, and to overcome the current fragmentation in soil research, FACCE-JPI had a role in facilitating the process for the proposal for an European Joint Programming (EJP) Cofund on Agricultural Soil Management that was developed by the European Commission (Directorate General for Agriculture and Rural Development).

 Soil contribution to climate change adaption

-In this programme (up to 80 million euro), the researchers will explore state of- the art technologies for mapping and soil sampling, and develop ICT tools that can be widely used by national and regional agencies, as well as by companies and farmers.
-The work will also support a number of policies, including the Common Agricultural Policy, climate change related policies and environmental policies.
+The Call (of a total budget of 40 million euros) was closed on January 2019.
+In this programme, the researchers explore state of- the art technologies for mapping and soil sampling, and develop ICT tools that can be widely used by national and regional agencies, as well as by companies and farmers.
+The work supports a number of policies, including the Common Agricultural Policy, climate change related policies and environmental policies.

-Member States have given their input in a EJP Working Group meeting held in May 2017.
-The focus will be on climate adaptation and mitigation, but the activities should also lead to less soil erosion and the restauration of soil fertility.
+The focus is on climate adaptation and mitigation, and the ambition is that the activities also lead to less soil erosion and the restauration of soil fertility.